kendryte/k510_docs/en/K510_CRB_V1.2_Hardware_Guide.md

 ## 2.5 Schematics

-&emsp; &emsp; The reference schematic for the K510 CRB development board should be[ downloaded at release](https://github.com/kendryte/k510_docs/releases).
+&emsp; &emsp; The reference schematic for the K510 CRB development board should be[downloaded at release](https://github.com/kendryte/k510_docs/releases).

 <div style="page-break-after:always"></div>